Marwin34/battle_arena/readme.md

 ### Description

-Battle Arena is 2D plat-former game where u have to kill all enemies in order to advance to next map.The game includes 7 different maps with a few types of enemies.
+Battle Arena is 2D platformer game where you have to kill all enemies in order to advance to next map.
+The game includes 7 different maps with a few types of enemies.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=HdTBYcorrPQ
 " target="_blank"><img src="http://img.youtube.com/vi/HdTBYcorrPQ/0.jpg"